BestTimesToVisit.com Logo

 activity

-Embark on a thrilling whale watching tour from the charming capital city of Victoria, keeping your eyes peeled for majestic orcas, humpback whales, and playful seals.
-Opt for a smaller, zodiac-style boat for a more intimate and exhilarating encounter with the marine life, feeling the spray of the ocean as you navigate the Salish Sea.
+Embark on a thrilling adventure from the charming capital city of Victoria to witness majestic orcas, humpback whales, and playful seals in their natural habitat.
+Opt for a smaller, zodiac-style boat for a more intimate and exhilarating encounter with these magnificent marine mammals, feeling the spray of the ocean as you cruise.

 Best time: April-October